In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 There are many people out there who are unaware of the atrocities occurring in this gorgeous location, but the sun will rise again, and you must continue speaking out.

-Although tourists are still an important component of Jamaica’s economic engine, and other places, the young people I’ve encountered don’t see that as the only source of success, fulfillment, and employment prospects in other industries is also crucially important.
+Although tourists are still an important component of Jamaica’s economic engine and other places, the young people I’ve encountered don’t see that as the only source of success, fulfillment, and employment prospects in other industries, which is also crucially important.

 After years of photo ops and empty promises, they are ready for genuine options, leadership with a stake in their future, competitive world knowledge that will help them succeed, and not just personal rewards for themselves.